 (a) to be equal for each bearing σn; and

 (b) to have a value that is the maximum horizontally radiated power, in any direction, of any radiocommunications transmitter in the group.

+Note: n is the bearing of the nth-degree radial for the group of radiocommunications transmitters.

 Part 2 Device boundary criterion